Teen Personality Disorder, What Is It?

 - Substance Abuse issues

-These disorders are characterized by people’s trouble forming and maintaining healthy, lasting relationships, because of their compulsive and unpredictable behavior.
-These behaviors are often linked to the people being fearful of abandonment or being alone as well as general moodiness and insecurity.
+Teen borderline personality disorders are characterized by trouble forming and maintaining healthy, lasting relationships, because of compulsive and unpredictable behavior.
+These behaviors are often linked to the teen being fearful of abandonment or being alone as well as general moodiness and insecurity.

-Teens with Dependent Personality Disorder have difficulty operating independently, and often depend upon someone else for help with making decisions, and being taken care of.
-In connection with their strong need and reliance upon others, they often also have an extreme fear of abandonment and being alone.
+Teens with dependent personality disorder have difficulty operating independently, and often depend upon someone else for help making decisions, and taking care of themselves.
+In connection with their strong need and reliance upon others, they often have an extreme fear of abandonment and being alone.

-It’s also important to note that it’s common for Personality Disorders to exist as Co-Occurring Disorders, along with Disorders such as Depression, Anxiety, and Substance Abuse.
+It’s also important to note that it’s common for a teen personality disorder to exist as co-occurring disorders, along with disorders such as depression, anxiety, and substance abuse.

-Because Personality Disorders are primarily connected to teen’s thoughts and behaviors, treatment is designed to address both of these things.
+Because a teen personality disorder is primarily connected to a teen’s thoughts and behaviors, treatment is designed to address both of these things.

 Is it dangerous to be around someone with a Personality Disorder?

-People with Personality Disorders are not necessarily more likely to behave dangerously than others, but it can feel that way, because their behavior can seem so unpredictable.
-Statistically speaking, it’s more likely for a person with a Personality Disorder to physical harm himself/herself, rather than someone else.
-Because people with Personality Disorders often lack an awareness of themselves, this can lead to problems in multiple areas of life.
+People with personality disorders are not necessarily more likely to behave dangerously than others, but it can feel that way, because their behavior can seem so unpredictable.
+Statistically speaking, it’s more likely for a person with a personality disorder to physically harm himself/herself, rather than someone else.
+Because people with personality disorders often lack an awareness of themselves, this can lead to problems in multiple areas of life.
 This is why seeking support and treatment for them early on is so important.

 How can I figure out if I have a Personality Disorder?

-The truth is, you probably can’t figure out on your own if you have a Personality Disorder.
+The truth is, you probably can’t figure out on your own if you have a personality disorder, such as borderline personality disorder.
 But if you’re wondering, there’s a good chance it’s because you’re struggling in one or multiple areas of your life, and you’re searching for help.
-If this is the case, then whether or not you have a Personality Disorder isn’t really the most important thing.
+If this is the case, then whether or not you have a personality disorder isn’t really the most important thing.
 The most important thing is for you to get help addressing whatever it is you’re going through.
 Whether it is or isn’t an official disorder, we can help support you, wherever you’re at.